NekomataRin/YurizonoSeia/README.md

-# YurizonoSeia-Archived
+# YurizonoSeia
- An Archive Code From YurizonoSeia Bot, Made By NekoRin727
+- Lazy to put desc, might leave this soon... v0.6.0